Michigan Disability Lawyers

 The number of work credits you need to qualify for disability benefits depends on your age when you become disabled.
 Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled.
 However, younger workers may qualify with fewer credits.

 IMPORTANT: Remember that whatever your age is, you must have earned the required number of work credits within a certain period ending with the time you become disabled.
 If you qualify now but you stop working under Social Security, you may not continue to meet the disability work requirement in the future.

-We Can Help You Apply For Social Security Disability Benefits
+Our Attorneys Can Help You Apply For Social Security Disability Benefits

 Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.